mac-a-r0ni/liveslak/README.txt

                                 file to be created in the filesystem (filename extension must be '.icc'!).
   -x|--extend <fullpath>        Full path to existing (encrypted) container
-                                file that you want to extend in size (filename needs to end in '.icc'!).
+                                file that you want to extend in size.
                                 Limitations:
-                                - container needs to be LUKS encrypted, and
+                                - container needs to be LUKS encrypted.
-                                - internal filesystem needs to be ext{2,3,4}.
+                                - filename needs to end in '.icc'.
+                                Supported filesystems inside container:
+                                - btrfs,ext2,ext4,f2fs,jfs,xfs.
   -L|--lcsize <size|perc>       Size of LUKS encrypted /home ; value is the
                                 requested size of the container in kB, MB, GB, or as a percentage of free space